abhisha2334/Analysis-of-Voltage-and-Timestamp/README.md

 ### 3. Data Smoothing (Rolling Average)
 - A rolling (moving) average is applied to reduce short-term noise
 - Makes long-term trends easier to observe
+---
 4. Local Peaks and Lows Detection

--Peaks: local maximum voltage points
+- Peaks: local maximum voltage points

--Lows: local minimum voltage points
+- Lows: local minimum voltage points

--Detected using signal processing techniques
+- Detected using signal processing techniques
+---
 5. Peaks and Lows Visualization

-Peaks and lows are overlaid on the voltage plot
+- Peaks and lows are overlaid on the voltage plot

-Helps visually locate significant turning points
+- Helps visually locate significant turning points
+---
 6. Low Voltage Event Detection

-Filters all instances where voltage drops below a defined threshold
+- Filters all instances where voltage drops below a defined threshold

-Example thresholds: <20 (critical), <30 (moderate)
+---
 7. Downward Slope and Acceleration Analysis

-Slope: rate of voltage change
+- Slope: rate of voltage change

-Acceleration: change in slope
+- Acceleration: change in slope

-Used to detect rapidly worsening voltage drops
+- Used to detect rapidly worsening voltage drops
+---
 8. Downward Acceleration Event Detection

-Events are detected when:
+- Events are detected when:

-Voltage is decreasing rapidly (steep slope), OR
+           - Voltage is decreasing rapidly (steep slope), OR

-The rate of decrease increases suddenly (negative acceleration)
+           - The rate of decrease increases suddenly (negative acceleration)

-Interactive sliders allow tuning detection sensitivity.
+           - Interactive sliders allow tuning detection sensitivity.
+---
 9. Event Visualization

-Acceleration events are highlighted on the voltage plot
+- Acceleration events are highlighted on the voltage plot

-Allows quick identification of critical drop moments
+-  Allows quick identification of critical drop moments
+---
 10. Tabular Outputs

-Peaks and lows table
+- Peaks and lows table

-Acceleration events table
+- Acceleration events table

-Low-voltage events table
+- Low-voltage events table

 All tables are scrollable and exportable